danieltjw/aifutures/README.md

 ---

+_Previous drafts, will need extensive refactoring beyond this point._

 ## Background

 The central tension in the development of AI is the balance between **Exploration** (Creativity) and **Exploitation** (Productivity).